No matter what type of roadmap you build, you likely encounter dependencies at some point in time.

 But what if that alignment isn't as simple as A impacts B?
-What if an initiative from your colleague's product impacts when you can get started on your initiative?
-In this case, you can highlight when one initiative needs to be finished before others can be tackled on the Strategy Roadmap.
-Simply hover over an initiative until a dot appears, and grab it and drag it to the dependent initiative -- just as with features.
+What if an initiative from your colleague's product impacts the timing of your initiative?
+In this case, you can highlight when one initiative needs to be finished before others can begin on the strategy roadmap.
+Simply hover over an initiative until a dot appears.
+This dot represents a dependency.
+Click and drag the dot to the dependent initiative.

 Example: Feature impacts milestones

 Let's take another scenario where a feature actually drives the completion of a specific milestone.
 Universal dependencies allow you to create dependencies between phases, milestones, and features.
-Visualizing how all of your records relate allows you to see when aspects are not progressing as planned, and how they impact major milestones throughout your release cycle.
+Visualizing how all of your records relate allows you to see the big picture and how different items impact different areas of the business.

 Relationships are not tied to object types

-In addition to the two specific examples above, relationships can be set between any initiative, release, release phase, milestone, feature, and idea by selecting the Link to another record option from the Actions menu.
+Relationships can be set between any initiative, release, release phase, milestone, feature, and idea by selecting the Link to another record option from the More options button.
 Then follow these steps: